Configure an M4 Mac for Video Editing

 Laptop or Desktop

 If you need portability, buy a laptop.
-If not, desktops will cost less.
+If not, desktops will cost less and, generally, have better heat management.
 All M4 Macs include a monitor and keyboard, except for the Mac mini.

 M4 vs. M4 Pro vs. M4 Max